getting there

 Long Gulch (Trail #123)

 One might choose this looooonnnngggg route into the cabin, or at least longer than Corral Creek (the shortest).
 The gulch is well-named and in my opinion the name is understated: it seems to go on forever.
-It is described by some as a marathon (my wife included, who is still unhappy with me for trying this path with her).
+It is described by some as a marathon.
 It shares the same trailhead as Corral Creek, but it is a very different route and if it is snowcovered, very difficult to follow.
 The views of Johnstone Peak are actually fairly stunning and the route includes passing by an alpine basin, but this is one you'd likely only want to do as part of a loop that includes the Corral Creek trail above.
 There is elevation lost which makes this vertical of over 3,000' with the total loop being 8.8 miles.
 (Some simple math puts the one-way up or down Long Gulch between cabin and trailhead to be 5.2 miles.)

 alltrails.com